Tolfiq Nassar Ahmed Al Bihani: Reports his brother was killed fighting in Somalia

 The Long War Journal reported that a martyrdom statement for Abu 'Asim al Tabuki Mansour Nasser al Bihani was published in November 2011.

 It reported that this individual had fought in Chechnya, lived in Afghanistan, until the fall of the Taliban, had been captured in Saudi Arabia, transferred to Yemen, where he escaped from Prison, and finally travelled to Somalia, where he died fighting for jihadists.
 It reported he had two brothers in Guantanamo.

 Status during the Donald Trump administration

 Observers noted that President Barack Obama's administration made a push to transfer as many individuals from Guantanamo, as possible, during his last year.
 The Washington Post reported that Al Bihani was one of the five individuals who had been cleared for release, who remained in Guantanamo when Donald Trump was inaugurated.
 During the election campaign Trump had promised that, once he took power, no one would ever leave detention at Guantanamo, that he would bring more individuals to be detained there.

+Release

+Al Bihani and 10 other detainees were transferred to Oman on January 6, 2025.